Volunteer Resettlement Mentor - Lancashire

 We’d like you to meet a mentee on a weekly basis, supporting them to access housing, benefits, health and similar services.
 This involves listening to problems, making plans and providing encouragement & guidance to achieve their goals.
 You may also conduct shorter, back-to-back appointments with several mentees with one-off concerns.
 Meetings will take place in public and office-based settings, usually lasting around one hour.
 After each meeting or workshop, we’ll need you to provide a report outlining what’s been achieved and future goals you’ve set.
 You will also need to log your hours on our volunteer management system.

-You will also be expected to attend a minimum of 2 volunteering meeting per year, these provide an opportunity to share experiences, provide feedback and be updated on Shelters strategic progress.
+You will also be expected to attend a minimum of 2 volunteering meetings per year, these provide an opportunity to share experiences, provide feedback and be updated on Shelters strategic progress.

 This role is ideal for those interested in or studying law, social services, health, politics, society, housing, the prison or probation service, policing or working with vulnerable people.